skills17/euroskills-web-development-2023/src/modules/module-c/INSTRUCTIONS.md

 ### Quotas

 The API endpoints must enforce the user-defined quotas.
 The quotas are defined by the user in the solution of module B.
-The quotas define the maximum that the user wants to spend on an AI service in total.
+The quotas define the maximum that the user wants to spend per workspace in total.
 It is not known at the start of the API call if the quota will be exceeded.
 The API must therefore allow the user to make the call if the quota is not exceeded, but must also enforce the quota if it is exceeded.
 The last API call may lead to exceeding the quota, but that is accepted.
 The API must return an error if the quota is already exceeded.